janschupke/nerdboard/src/components/dragboard/README.md

 </DragboardProvider>;
 ```

-2. **All drag and resize logic must be implemented in this folder.**
+2. **All drag, resize, and tile board logic is managed by DragboardProvider.**
-   - The main app should not implement or duplicate drag/resize logic elsewhere.
+   - The main app should not implement or duplicate drag/resize/tile logic elsewhere.
    - Only interact with Dragboard through its context and exported API.

 ## API

-- `DragboardProvider`: Context provider for drag/resize state and configuration.
+- `DragboardProvider`: Context provider for drag/resize state, configuration, and tile board state/actions.
 - `DragboardGrid`: Renders the dashboard grid layout.
 - `DragboardTile`: Wraps each tile, providing drag, drop, and resize handles.
-- `useDragboard`: Access Dragboard config and state.
+- `useDragboard`: Access Dragboard config, drag state/actions, and tile board state/actions.
 - `DragboardConfig`: Type for grid and sizing configuration.

 ## Configuration Example